-Lease

-Lease Lease Interest

-Receivable Revenue Revenue

-Lease

-Towns of Malta and

-Clifton Park \$ 1,039,328 \$ 516,603 \$ 42,660
+Lease Receivable Lease Revenue Lease Interest Revenue Lease Towns of Malta and Clifton Park \$ 534,067 \$ 516,603 \$ 25,055 December 31, 2022 R Lease eceivable Lease Revenue Lease Interest Revenue Lease Towns of Malta and

-The towns and CPWA entered into a five year lease on January 1, 2020 for the lease of fire hydrants.
+The towns and CPWA entered into a five-year lease on January 1, 2020 for the lease of fire hydrants.
 Based on this agreement, CPWA is receiving annual payments through 2024 at an annual per fire hydrant cost.
 Rental payments are due May 1st of each year with the amount due being based on the total amount of hydrants online as of August 15th of the preceding calendar year.
-The per hydrant amount is \$245 in 2022 and increases by \$5 each year thereafter.
-For purposes of calculating the lease receivable and deferred inflows CPWA has assumed a fixed payment based on the number of fire hydrants in each town used for the 2022 rental receipt.
+The per hydrant amount was \$250 in 2022 and increases by \$5 each year thereafter.
+For purposes of calculating the lease receivable and deferred inflows, CPWA has assumed a fixed payment based on the number of fire hydrants in each town used for the 2023 and 2022 rental receipts.
 The expectation is the number of hydrants online in any given year would not decrease from the previous year.